Pomog/ChemTrack-Android/docs/technical_task.md

    - As a user, during the "Return To Storage" process, I want the application to display a list of chemicals previously taken by me.

 4. **Return Chemicals:**
-   - As a user, for each chemical displayed, I want to click the on a specific chemical, enter the quantity in mL or g that I am returning, and click the "Proceed" button.
+   - As a user, for each chemical displayed, I want to click on a specific chemical, enter the quantity in mL or g that I am returning, and click the "Proceed" button.

 5. **Confirm**
    - As a user, I will be redirected to the page for final confirmation.
-On this page I'll be able to see the substance, used amount, other relevant informaion, and after checking I will click "Confirm" button to finalize the returning.
+On this page, I'll be able to see the substance, used amount, and other relevant information, and after checking I will click the "Confirm" button to finalize the return.

 7. **Feedback:**
    - As a user, I expect to receive a success or failure message indicating the result of my return request.